 In Aliso Viejo, as in the rest of California, you can be charged for felony DUI with injury if you cause injury to someone other than yourself when driving under the influence.

 Usually, Blood Alcohol Concentration limits for a DUI arrest require a level of 0.08% or higher for adults 21 years of age or above.
-However, when injury to someone else is involved, you can be charged under Vehicle Code 23153(a) even if your BAC is below the permitted 0.08%.Burden of proof for DUI with injury conviction
+However, when injury to someone else is involved, you can be charged under Vehicle Code 23153(a) even if your BAC is below the permitted 0.08%.Burden of Proof for DUI with Injury Conviction

 In order to be convicted for DUI with injury, the prosecution must prove 3 important elements:

 - That your BAC was above 0.08% or that you were driving under the influence of alcohol or drugs and therefore violating California’s DUI laws.
 This means that the influence of alcohol and/or drugs had been so severe that your capabilities to effectively operate a motor vehicle were compromised.

 - That you acted negligently or broke another law in addition to the DUI